goodproj13/SG-Net/README.md

 ## License

-`DenserNet` is released under the MIT license.
+`SG-Net` is released under the MIT license.

 ## Acknowledgements